ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 It appears MongooseOS and the ESP devices work very nicely together.
 Mongoose provides a browser IDE with Cloud building, logging and automatic configuration setup.
 There is no need for repackaging or modification of source for TLS.
 MongooseOS also provides a abstract implementation of IoT for AWS, Azure and GCP.

-I thought I would give it go so I [downloaded](https://mongoose-os.com/software.html) the MongooseOS tool called `mos` and ran the IDE to see if it really lived up to the name.
+I thought I would give it a go so I [downloaded](https://mongoose-os.com/software.html) the MongooseOS tool called `mos` and ran the IDE to see if it really lived up to the name.

 Once MongooseOS was installed all I needed to do was start the `mos` browser IDE, download the sample project through the web interface then flash it to the device.
 Once flashed, I had the option of setting up WiFi access by loading the credentials onto the device filesystem.

 ![MOS tool setup](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/mos_initial_setup_screenshot.png)

 Once the initial setup is finished the device rebooted and console output was routed directly to the Web logging output.
-MongooseOS provides an unified cloud library and specialised [AWS libraries](https://mongoose-os.com/docs/cloud/aws.md) to interact with the AWS device shadows.
+MongooseOS provides a unified cloud library and specialised [AWS libraries](https://mongoose-os.com/docs/cloud/aws.md) to interact with the AWS device shadows.
 We can subscribe to messages and shadow updates if needed.

-To communicate with our IoT devices I've decided to use the standard MQTT over HTTPS, this allows us to access the default MQTT topics for Shadow updates and any custom topics created.
-We will create 2 extra topic for publishing sensor data and device settings to AWS as follows: `devices/<deviceId>/data` and `devices/<deviceId>/settings`
+To communicate with our IoT devices I have decided to use the standard MQTT over HTTPS, this allows us to access the default MQTT topics for Shadow updates and any custom topics created.
+We will create 2 extra topics for publishing sensor data and device settings to AWS as follows: `devices/<deviceId>/data` and `devices/<deviceId>/settings`

 We will be logging humidity and temperature at selected intervals using MQTT.
 Then Setting up actions on AWS IoT to save this data to a S3 bucket.